Antwerp & Mechelen

 Though the city-proper is home to only a couple of breweries, great beer bars and storied “bruin cafés” (brown oak pubs) are everywhere, and the region surrounding the city has dozens of great breweries.
 Less than an hour east of Antwerp is the Westmalle Trappist monastery, brewer of Westmalle Dubbel and Tripel, the delicious, iconic progenitors of these two beer styles that have made Belgian beer famous.
 Dingemans, a major malting facility on the north side of the city, keeps the region’s kettles – including at the famous De Koninck Brewery – full of high-quality malt.
 Mechelen, a 20-minute train ride south of the city, is famous for Belgium’s most celebrated and tastiest asparagus and poultry.
 Mechelen is also home to the fantastic Het Anker brewery and restaurant, brewer of Gouden Carolus beers.

-Four essential beer styles were invented in the past 150 years in Antwerp or very nearby: Trappist dubbel (Westmalle), Trappist tripel (Westmalle), Belgian golden strong ale (Duvel), and Belgian pale ale (De Koninck).
-These are popular styles in Belgium and around the world; drinking them with the food and in the pubs that they were created for is a source of pride for Antwerpenaars and a special treat on Beer Immersions!
+Four important beer styles were invented in the past 150 years in Antwerp or very nearby: Trappist dubbel (Westmalle), Trappist tripel (Westmalle), Belgian golden strong ale (Duvel), and Belgian pale ale (De Koninck).
+These are popular styles in Belgium and around the world; drinking them with the food and in the pubs that they were created for is a source of pride for Antwerpenaars.
+Additionally, we’ll get to taste a historical, multi-grain blonde ale style called Seefbier, recently resurrected by a local craft brewer.

 Walking the platform toward the central hall at beautiful Antwerpen-Centraal Station.